archeofoss/archeofoss2020/abstracts/price.md

 title: "Virtual Archaeology for the little guy?
 A case-study based assessment of the feasibility and sustainability of minimal resource VR modelling and its applicability to small-scale archaeological research"
 description: "Virtual Archaeology for the little guy?
 A case-study based assessment of the feasibility and sustainability of minimal resource VR modelling and its applicability to small-scale archaeological research"
 layout: article-slim
+images:
+  - abstracts/price-01.jpg|Fig. 1.
+A screenshot within the Unreal Engine showing the reconstructed broch structure sitting within the unusually shaped ditch.
+Broch-ditch
+  - abstracts/price-02.jpg|Fig. 2.
+This shows the overlay of the interpretive map of the geophysical survey results conducted by ORCA in 2002 & 2007 .
+This shows the relative positioning of the broch and the ditch in regards to the data.
+Note the overlay was positioned over the landscape using common elements that showed in both, such as the position of the 'fire pit' in the nearby Stones of Stenness.
 ---

 **Ben Price**